Cheng Tzu-tsai

-Cheng Tzu-tsai (鄭自才 (Zhèng Zìcái, Tēⁿ Chū-châi), born 鄭自財 on 1 December 1936; also known as TT Deh) is a Taiwan-born architect and dissident who conspired with others in the 1970 assassination attempt of Chiang Ching-kuo, the son of Chiang Kai-shek, in New York City.
+Cheng Tzu-tsai (鄭自才 (Zhèng Zìcái, Tēⁿ Chū-châi), born 鄭自財 on 1 December 1936; also known as TT Deh) is a Taiwanese architect and political dissident who conspired with others in the 1970 assassination attempt of Chiang Ching-kuo, the son of Chiang Kai-shek, in New York City.

 Early life

 Cheng was born on 1 December 1936 in Tainan when Taiwan was part of the Empire of Japan.
 He was the third of seven children, and his father was a wholesale fruit distributor.

-In 1955, Cheng entered the National Cheng Kung University (NCKU) as an architecture student.
+In 1955, Cheng entered National Cheng Kung University (NCKU) as an architecture student.
 While enrolled at NCKU, he was offered an application to join the Kuomintang (KMT) ruling party, but chose not to join, stating that he thought it was unfair that economic benefits were disproportionately distributed to party members.
 After graduating and fulfilling his compulsory military service, he returned to NCKU in 1960 as a teaching assistant.
 However, since he was not a KMT member, the school could not continue to employ him and he was dismissed after two weeks.
 He left Tainan and started work as a teaching assistant in the recently formed Chung Yuan Christian College of Science and Engineering Department of Architecture instead, leaving in 1962 to study in the United States.

 Cheng enrolled at Carnegie Mellon University in the fall of 1962, where he encountered other Taiwan-born students advocating for independence.
 He was also influenced by the simultaneous Civil Rights Movement in the United States, attending the March on Washington in 1963.
 Cheng joined the United Formosans for Independence, predecessor to the World United Formosans for Independence (WUFI) later that year.

 While in Pittsburgh, Cheng met, and in 1964 married Huang Ching-mei (黃晴美), who was enrolled in the University of Pittsburgh.
-Her brother, Peter Huang would also enroll at the University of Pittsburgh in 1964, studying journalism.
+Her brother, Peter Huang, would also enroll at the University of Pittsburgh in 1964, studying journalism.
 By that time, Cheng and his family were moving while he was finding a job, finally settling in 1965 near New York City working for Marcel Breuer.